Little Swee'Pea: Summary

 Groggy, the sailor calls out to his charge, whom we find reclining on his elbow in the great maw of the happy hippo, tickling the beast's hard palate with a feather.
 Again, Popeye makes a snatch for the child, but he slips past him, and the angered beast shunts the sailor away with a thrust of his huge snout.
 His pipe whirling about in surprise, Popeye screws up his courage again and marches toward the hippo, who once again sends his opponent flying into the bars—and again.
 Dazed and maddened, Popeye gulps down the remainder of an open can of spinach withdrawn from his breast-pocket.
 Quivering with new-found might, hard as a wall of brick, the solid sailor effortlessly resists the onslaught of the charging river horse.
 Popeye lifts the defeated beast high in the air and with a great, earth-shattering throw leaves him in a crater.

 Swee'Pea dashes by on a leopard's back, and the chase begins, the hippo's bars bending at Popeye's mad sprint.
 The sailor man strokes his way to the wildcat's hind, and, grasping his tail, pulls the mount out from under his rider, who falls safe and smiling to the sidewalk in front of Olive Oyl's house as his protector flings the leopard off and into a fence with such force that he drops to the ground senseless and spotless.
-Popeye carries Swee'Pea to Olive's door, and, setting him on the steps, presents a little toy monkey to the boy as an alternative to playing with animals.
-The baby begins to wail and whine at the sight to Popeye's confusion; just then, Olive emerges, and, seeing Swee'Pea in such straits, beats Popeye off with her broom before withdrawing.
+Popeye carries Swee'Pea to Olive's door, and, setting him on the steps, presents a little toy monkey to the boy as an alternative to playing with real animals.
+The toy frightens Swee'Pea and he begins to cry just Olive emerges.
+Seeing Swee'Pea in such straits, Olive angrily beats Popeye off with her broom before withdrawing.
 The short ends with Popeye singing why he won't have babies.